fullstorydev/dbt_fullstory/README.md

 ## Incremental modeling

 DBT provides a powerful mechanism for improving the performance of your models and reducing query costs: [incremental models](https://docs.getdbt.com/docs/build/incremental-models).
 An incremental model only processes new or updated records since the last run, thereby saving significant processing power and time.

+> If you are running DBT on a regular interval, be aware that `dbt run` will take longer to run with the incremental materialization than with a view materialization.

 In this package, it is important to start with the incrementalization of the `events` model, since it functions as an activity log and is an ancestor to all models in this package.